thegoodly1/SQL-Querying-on-Grub-Hub/README.md

 # SQL-Querying-on-Grub-Hub
-Using SQL/PostgreSQL to connect to and query fast food data
+Using SQL/PostgreSQL to Join Tables and and query fast food data